 If you hear yourself saying, “I should”, “I ought to”, “I’m supposed to”, “I got to”, “I have to” or “I must achieve this goal” – it’s very likely that the goal is not aligned with your highest values.
 If you’re not inspired by it, don’t love doing it, are not making effort on it, not measuring it – I would suggest that the goal is not really important to you.
 It is an imperative derived from an injected values from some outer authority.

 It would be wise to face that head on so you can quit pursuing fantasies that make you feel as if there is something wrong with you.
-You’re designed to beat yourself up when you set a goal that is not truly and intrinsically yours.
+You’re designed to beat yourself up when you set a goal that is not truly and intrinsically yours to achieve.

 If you have set a true and objective goal and not a fantasy, these are the most common character traits you are likely to display: